sovrin-foundation/old-sovrin/getting-started.md

 Invitation nonce: b1134a647eb818069c089e7694f63e6d
 ```

-This is just
-a
-big
-random
-number
-that
-Faber
-College
-generated
-to
-track
-the
-unique
-invitation.When
-an
-invitation is accepted, the
-invitee
-digitally
-signs
-the
-nonce
-such
-that
-the
-inviter
-can
-match
-the
-acceptance
-with a prior invitation.
+This is just a big random number that Faber College generated to track the unique invitation.When an invitation is accepted, the invitee digitally signs the nonce such that the inviter can match the acceptance with a prior invitation.
 ```
 Invitation status: not verified, target verification key unknown
 ```

-Invitations
-are
-signed
-by
-the
-target.We
-have
-a
-signature, but
-we
-don’t
-yet
-know
-Faber
-College’s
-verification
-key, so
-the
-signature
-can’t
-be
-proved
-authentic.We
-might
-have
-an
-invitation
-from someone masquerading as Faber

-College.We’ll
-resolve
-that
-uncertainty
-when
-we
-sync.
+Invitations are signed by the target.
+We have a signature, but we don’t yet know Faber College’s verification key, so the signature can’t be proved authentic.We might have an invitation from someone masquerading as Faber College.
+We’ll resolve that uncertainty when we sync.
 ```
 Last synced: < this link has not yet been synchronized >
 ```
-A
-link
-stores
-when
-it
-was
-last
-synchronized
-with the Sovrin network, so we can tell how stale some of the information
-might be.Ultimately, values will be proved current when a transaction is
-committed to the ledger, so staleness isn’t dangerous--but it makes Sovrin
-more efficient when identity owners work with up-to-date data.
+A link stores when it was last synchronized with the Sovrin network, so we can tell how stale some of the information might be.Ultimately, values will be proved current when a transaction is committed to the ledger, so staleness isn’t dangerous--but it makes Sovrin more efficient when identity owners work with up-to-date data.

 ## Accept the Invitation

-Alice
-attempts
-to
-accept
-the
-invitation
-from Faber College.
+Alice attempts to accept the invitation from Faber College.

 ```
 ALICE> accept invitation from Faber